14 min read

 I wrote about how much I love the app Visor.vin, which is the best way to search for cars in America.
 You can filter results down to specific colors and options and save those searches, then you'll get updates if any new matches show up or if prices come down on the existing cars you are tracking.

 I started reaching out to dealers and the cheapest blue ID Buzz in America happened to be in Texas, where the Family Volkswagen dealer was nice enough to negotiate with me over email/text (most car sales people insist on badgering you with phone calls).
-Within a day, they gave me an offer that included a new certified pre-owned 3 year warranty attached, so I wired them some money and booked a plane ticket to pick it up later that week.
+Within a day, they gave me an offer that included a new certified pre-owned (CPO) 3 year warranty attached, so I wired them some money and booked a plane ticket to pick it up later that week.

 The trip